(Image Source: Pixabay)

 Remembering what’s important

-The world can feel uncomfortably unfamiliar to those living with dementia, which may provoke feelings of distress or anger.
-This is something that the creators of MindMate had to consider when they set about building what they refer to as the “best app available”.
-Not only does MindMate offer stimulation for the brain with memory exercises and interactive games, but allows users to build their personal stories.
-This can then be shared with friends and family, or used to simply explore your personal information, which can come in especially handy if a user finds themselves in a hospital or a care home.
+The world can feel uncomfortably unfamiliar to people with dementia, which may provoke feelings of distress or anger.
+This is something that the creators of MindMate considered when they set about building what they refer to as the “best app available”.
+Not only does MindMate offer stimulation for the brain with memory exercises and interactive games, but users can also create their personal stories.

 Increased independence

 For example, Buddi is a wristband designed to be worn at all times.
-Buddi is waterproof, tamperproof, lightweight and chargeable whilst worn.
+Buddi is waterproof, tamperproof, lightweight and charges whilst being worn.
 The biggest draw of this device is that carers are able to monitor the wearer’s location, whether that means making sure that they stay in safe areas the carer has approved, or finding them if they should become confused and lost outside the home.
 It also has an emergency push button and an automatic fall alert.

 Of course, the internet could never replace the need for personal, hands-on care, but rather by pairing these two, we might better understand the nature of these diseases and the best ways to deliver top-quality care for those we love the most.